Here you’ll find answers to some of the questions we are asked most frequently. If your query isn’t answered here, please do get in touch with us.

 A: We strongly advise against it because you won’t be able to retrieve your package from the post office (if they hold it for you) with your ID and the shipment will then be lost.

-A: Yes, packages shipped via the “Tracked airmail” option need to be signed for upon delivery.
-The ones shipped via “Simple airmail” will most probably not require your signature, but it ultimately depends on your local postie.
+A: Our packages will not, in most cases, require your signature, but it ultimately depends on your local postie.
 What we know for certain is that in case you’re not at home at the time of delivery and the package doesn’t fit through the parcel door chute, you will need a valid ID to pick it up from your local post office.
 This is also why we do not recommend using fictitious names when ordering.

 A: We bet you’re asking this because of our low prices (we’ve dwelled into that in our answer to the next question).
 Yes, they are 100% original, sealed and produced by their respective trademark owners in their own factories across Europe.
 All the cigarettes sold on our website are produced either in Ukraine, Greece, Portugal or Moldova, depending on the brand, and we are buying them directly from the big wholesalers, skipping the middlemen.
 We also pay all the duty excise taxes locally, so all of them have genuine excise stamps on the packs which you can verify.
 Please bear in mind that the warning messages on the packs may differ from the ones presented and will most likely be in Romanian or Ukrainian language.